Aw Shucks

 DSCN5108

 Something happened after dinner…two Dairy Queen blizzards just showed up at our house and it just so happens that we both LOVE DQ.
-I wasn’t going to let this summery treat go to waste. :wink: I loved every bite of this double fudge cookie dough blizzard.
+I wasn’t going to let this summery treat go to waste. 😉 I loved every bite of this double fudge cookie dough blizzard.

 DSCN5112